 What can't I complain about?

-- when you ask for information or an explanation of a policy or practice
+- a request for information or an explanation of a policy or practice

-- when you make a request under the Freedom of Information Act or Data Protection Act
+- a request under the Freedom of Information Act or Data Protection Act

 - requests for compensation from the council